 School of Communication and Information student services can answer general questions about programs, admissions, degree requirements, and much more.
 Faculty in your degree program can help you chart your plan of study and consider career goals.

-Also known as “B100” after its room number in the main Engineering Building on the Busch Campus, the academic affairs office helps everyone from interested high schoolers through those exploring postcollege paths.
+Also known as “B100” after its room number in the main Engineering Building on the Busch Campus, the office helps everyone from interested high schoolers through those exploring postcollege paths.
 Got a question?
 Don’t hesitate to stop by.

 Support for Non-Native English Speakers

 Navigating Rutgers can be even more of a challenge if English is not your first language.
 International students can get support and brush up their language skills through the Program in American Language Studies.